 - Never leave exposed sharps, micropipettes, or broken glass on the bench or in washing facilities.

 - Keep chemical containers closed unless actively in use.

-- Clearly label all containers of any stored substances.
+- Clearly label all containers of any stored substances with the name(s) of the chemical(s).
+Abbreviations, chemical formulas, structures, etc. are insufficient for clear identification.
 If possible, include the concentration and any hazards of the substance.
 For small quantities of synthesized chemicals (i.e., in multi-well plates, etc.), external reference documents may be kept nearby.

 - Remove PPE (e.g., gloves, aprons, protective footwear, and headwear) before leaving the laboratory space.
 Do not wear PPE in non-laboratory support areas.

 - Discard, decontaminate, clean, or sanitize PPE on a regular basis.